Imprint of the black hole interior on thermal four-point correlators: Conclusion

 With another asymptotic boundary on the left, we may be able to answer this question better.
 One may ask whether a suitable analytic continuation of the two-sided four-point correlator can provide a sharp measurement of local features in the interior.
 This can then be tested against a deformation of the thermofield doubled state which has a localized shock or a shell in the future interior.

-\paragraph{Collapse and instabilities near singularity:} Recently a lot of progress has been made towards understanding local evolution close to Schwarzchild and (more stable) BKL singularities \cite{Frenkel:2020ysx, DeClerck:2023fax, Bueno:2024fzg, DeClerck:2025mem}.
-Further understanding of these aspects is crucial to incorporate dynamical collapse scenarios and its effects on the Schwarzchild interior.
+\paragraph{Collapse and instabilities near singularity:} Recently progress has been made towards understanding local evolution close to Schwarzchild and (more stable) BKL singularities, including deformations to general Kasner behaviour \cite{Frenkel:2020ysx, DeClerck:2023fax, Caceres:2023zft, Bueno:2024fzg, DeClerck:2025mem}.
+We believe a systematic boundary understanding of these aspects in terms of holographic correlators is crucial to incorporate dynamical collapse scenarios and its effects on the Schwarzchild interior.
 The black hole interior is quite unstable, we expect infalling matter to drastically alter the dynamics upon going away from our present probe description.
 There also have been studies of collapsing scenarios in controlled models \cite{Anous:2016kss, Anous:2017tza, Dhar:2018pii}.
 It would be great to connect these bulk interior descriptions concretely to asymptotic measurements using boundary correlators.
 In this light, we can probably start by addressing a much simpler question: how is a general wormhole geometry dual to a generic entangled state of two CFTs imprinted on the four-point correlator with support on both sides?

 \textbf{Recovering infalling diaries:} It might be useful revisit the Gao-Jafferis-Wall protocol in the light of our present discussion which allows us to perform experiments on some part of the final state \cite{Gao:2016bin, Maldacena:2017axo}.
 Here we can represent the double-trace deformation can be written as a smeared four-point otoc, it would be interesting how naturally our present otoc discussion is connected to this.
 More generally, the Hayden-Preskill protocol \cite{Hayden:2007cs} can be represented as a four-point correlator \cite{Yoshida:2017non} in simple models, it would be interesting to connect this to our present discussion of how the black hole interior is imprinted upon the thermal four-point correlator.